 Looking for some of the best folk, acoustic, and bluegrass music in Colorado, along with camping, food, and family fun?
-Make your way to Pagosa to celebrate the 25th annual Four Corners Folk Festival this September!
-It’s held Friday through Sunday, September 4th to 6th, 2020 at Reservoir Hill.
-It’s a rain or shine event, so come prepared for great folks music no matter the weather!
-Dress in layers this time of year in Pagosa Springs.
+Make your way to Pagosa to celebrate the 26th annual Four Corners Folk Festival this September!

 This festival is family-friendly, and to make the event accessible to folk fans of all ages, children 12 and under get free admission!
 There is also a special Four Corners Kids Tent where kid-friendly activities and programs will take place throughout the weekend.

 Attending the late-night lineup is a whole different experience at the festival.
-Sitting under the stars in the cool mountain air and enjoying live music starting at 10 and 11 pm is not only an exciting experience in the moment, but is a great way to make lasting memories with your friends and loved ones!
+Sitting under the stars in the cool mountain air and enjoying live music starting at 10 and 11 pm is not only an peaceful experience at the moment but also a great way to make lasting memories with your friends and loved ones!

 Per-person camping tickets are available to festival-goers who have purchased the 3-day festival pass.
 Campsites are first-come, first-served, and are rustic with potable water and porta-johns available on-site.